 - 1/4 teaspoon allspice

 - Place the raisins in a small bowl and cover with hot water.
 Let the raisins plump in the hot water while you create the cake batter.

-- Use an electric mixer to mix together sugar, brown sugar, vegetable oil and eggs till smooth.
+- Use an electric mixer to mix together sugar, brown sugar, oil and eggs until smooth.
 Add pumpkin puree and vanilla extract.
-Mix again till blended.
+Mix again until blended.

 - Pour liquid ingredients into dry ingredients.
-Mix together till blended.
-Do not overmix.
+Mix together until blended.
+Do not over-mix.

 - Drain the raisins and pat dry with a paper towel.
 Fold the raisins and chopped walnuts into the batter.

-- Grease a medium loaf pan with cooking spray.
+- Grease a standard loaf pan with a layer of oil.
 Pour batter into the pan.

 - Bake cake at 325 degrees F for about 1 hour, until the edges brown and a toothpick inserted into the thickest section of the cake comes out clean.
-Remove from oven and let cool in the pan for 15 minutes.
+Remove cake from the oven and let it cool in the pan for 15 minutes.

 - Gently release the cake from the pan and place on a wire rack.